cybersamx/go-recipes/retry/README.md

 Recipes demonstrating retry in Go.
 The idea is to implement retry two different ways:

-* [No DI framework](no-framework) - Basic retry implemented using Go, no third-party DI framework.
+* [No retry package](no-package) - Basic retry implemented using Go, no third-party package.
+* [Using the retry package](retry) - Retry using the flowchartsman/retry package.